germanp173/TriviaGame/README.md

-# TriviaGame
+# Pixar Trivia Game
-A fun Pixar trivia game!
+Are you a Pixar fan? ...
+Let's put your knowledge to the test!